 Incompatible: Beauty, Cute

 This mode is based on the original contest version from the RSE games.
 It needs four Coordinators.
 Players have five turns to appeal to the judge to increase their score.
 Each move can either add hearts (appeal points) or subtract hearts from the others (jam points).
 Move combinations are heavily involved.
 Players can also gain additional hearts from the audience (crowd meter) if specific conditions are met.
+The absolute minimum points a Pokemon can have is 0.
 The coordinator with the most points in the end wins.

 This refers to which Pokemon gets to appeal first.
 The order for the first turn is randomly determined.
 Judges may use whatever ordering system they like, but many find it easiest to put the Pokemon in alphabetical order and then roll placement.
 Subsequent rounds are determined normally by highest score.
 In case of a tie in determining appeal order, the Pokemon who wins the tie is determined at random.